 The BMed and MD Program at Newcastle attracts students from all across the world and these students have only added to the already rich and diverse quality of the JMP cohort.
 The UNMS International Portfolio provides representation and a voice for international medical student at Newcastle, a forum for international students to raise any issues or concerns, and liaises with the faculty to coordinate events and initiatives to assist International students in integrating into university life in a foreign country.
 To get in touch with the International Officer, feel free to send an email to firstname.lastname@example.org.

-The UNMS Publications Team work throughout the year to put three publications together: an edition of Introductus, UNMS’ Official Freshers’ Guide, and two editions of Ductus, UNMS’ Official Magazine.
+The UNMS Publications Team work throughout the year to put three publications together: an edition of Introductus, UNMS’ Official Freshers’ Guide, and two editions of Ductus (now freely available via our website!), UNMS’ Official Magazine.
 For those who enjoy a good STUVAC procrastiread, UNMS’ publications provides just that, and showcases the writing talents of medical students in the process.
 For those who enjoy writing, Introductus and Ductus is an outlet to get creative and an opportunity to get published.
 The Publications Team is always on the lookout for up-and-coming writers.
 If you are one of them, send an email to the Publications Officers at email@example.com.

 The UNMS Indigenous Representatives aim to help blend Aboriginal and Torres Strait Islander culture into the medical society and to bring Indigenous and Non-Indigenous medical students together through clinical teaching nights and other activities.
 In addition, the UNMS Indigenous Portfolio also works with the Wollotuka Institute to run events and ensure adequate Aboriginal and Torres Strait Islander medical student representation to the School of Medicine and the Faculty.
 To get in touch with the UNMS Indigenous Representatives, feel free to email firstname.lastname@example.org.